-2. Adopt new "non-essential touch" guidelines
+2. Adopt "non-essential touch" guidelines

 3. Model safe behavior

 The most important of all, though, is how you conduct yourself.
 When you walk the walk, your team will follow in your footsteps.
 If you ignore the rules or take shortcuts, they’ll assume they can slide as well.

-4. Keep up the virtual work
+4. Make use of virtual work

-5. Set up a system for limiting shared resources or equipment
+5. Limit shared resources or equipment

-It’s a work in progress
+Overall, it’s a work in progress.

-Learning to improve sports skills or learning new ways to function responsibly as we emerge from lockdown, we are all a work in progress.
-As coach, you can take the lead in helping players, their parents and even the community gear up for a winning season, whatever that turns out to be.
+We don’t have all the answers, and we’re all learning to operate in what has quickly become the new norm.
+As coach, you take the lead in helping players, their parents, and even the community as everyone gears up for a winning season.
 We are, as we say, all in this together.

 Share this Story